flamelily-bluescsi/bluescsi/gottagofazt3r128uk.md

 {% include carousel2.html %}

 This is an Autoconfig Fast RAM Amiga 3000 or Amiga 4000 Zorro 3 upgrade card, more info <a href="https://github.com/LIV2/GottaGoFaZt3r" target="_blank">here</a>.
-This is an excellent RAM updgrade for your Zorro 3 Amiga
+This is an excellent RAM updgrade for your Zorro 3 Amiga made by <a href="https://twitter.com/LIV2" target="_blank">Matt Harlum (LIV2)</a>

 * Thickness: 1.6mm
 * Surface Finish: ENIG-RoHS